-Questions of sovereignty and power are at the heart of Ashka’s commitment to challenge transnational corporations.
+Questions of sovereignty and power are at the heart of Ashka’s commitment to challenging the abuses of transnational corporations.

-This determination eventually brought her to Corporate Accountability, where she leads the research team on strategic campaign development and corporate research that guide the vision and overall success of the campaigns and organization.
+This determination eventually brought her to Corporate Accountability, where she leads the research team on strategic campaign development, corporate research, and equity-centered analysis of corporate power across issues that guide the vision and overall success of the campaigns.
+She serves as a senior leader within the organization supporting the organization’s overall impact and direction.

-Before joining Corporate Accountability, Ashka worked in the U.S. and India on a range of interconnected issues, including climate action, inclusive growth, community-centric architecture, and fair and organic food systems.
-In her most recent role, she served as the executive director of Home Energy Efficiency Team, Inc. (HEET), a Massachusetts-based community nonprofit.
+Before joining Corporate Accountability, Ashka worked in the U.S. and India on a range of issues, from climate action to community-centric architecture to fair and organic food systems.
+She recently served as the executive director of Massachusetts-based nonprofit focused on finding local, equitable, and just solutions to the climate crisis.

-An avid grower of “anything that justifies as a vegetable,” Ashka dreams of “running an organic farm in the foothills of the Himalayas, the land of the Chipko movement, where village women hugged the trees to save them from industrial logging, reining in destructive power through nonviolent, organized action.”
+Following her love for land, food, and ancestral roots, Ashka dreams of “running an organic family farm in the Himalayas, the land of the Chipko movement, where village women hugged trees to save them from industrial logging, reining in destructive power through nonviolent, organized action.”

-Ashka speaks English, Hindi, Gujarati, and Urdu and has working knowledge of Sanskrit, Marathi, and Punjabi.
+Ashka speaks English, Urdu, Hindi, and Gujarati, as well as has working knowledge of Sanskrit, Marathi, and Punjabi.